The Navy Yard is a dynamic, sustainable urban campus that arose from the remarkable transformation of the former Philadelphia Naval

-The Philadelphia Naval Shipyard (PNSY) was the country’s first naval shipyard.
-The origins of The Navy Yard date back to the founding of the country in 1776, when the Continental Congress leased land along Philadelphia’s Front Street docks to support the new nation’s fledgling Navy.
-The site became an official part of the United States Navy in 1801, but was moved to its current location around the time of the Civil War, on South Broad Street.
+Shipyard (PNSY).
+The Navy Yard is one of the nation’s oldest shipyards.
+In 1776, in conjunction with the founding of our country, the Continental Congress leased land along Philadelphia’s Front Street docks to support the new nation’s fledgling Navy.
+That site became an official part of the United States Navy in 1801, but was moved to its current location on South Broad Street after the Civil War in the 1870s, and was named the Philadelphia Naval Shipyard.

 Over the ensuing years, Philadelphia Naval Shipyard became a vital part of the Navy’s logistical and industrial infrastructure.
 Many of the Navy’s most significant technological advances and historic ships were produced right here in Philadelphia.